breakAwall/ml_lessons/starbucks_capstone/README.md

 <ins>model_selection.ipynb</ins>: This file contains models that were ultimately selected for presentation in the report.
 All these models were run on sagemaker.

 <ins>selected_model_eval.ipynb</ins>: This file contains code for running cross validation on teh selected model as well as analyzing its output in terms of what it got right and wrong.

+<ins>data/</ins>: This director contains all the data files as csv (provided and intermediate ones created by me

+### Setup and Data Retreival
+No special Setup is needed and all the raw data is in the data directory as

+profile.csv
+portfolio.csv
+transcript.csv